amannsonii3/amannsonii3/README.md

 ### 🧬 Computational Chemist | DFT Enthusiast | MLIP Developer

-> *"Automating nature calculated of eigenstates and eigenvalues"*
+> *"Streamlining nature’s blueprint: Calculating the quantum dance of eigenstates and eigenvalues on autopilot"*

 I specialise in **Density Functional Theory (DFT)** and **Machine Learning Interatomic Potentials (MLIPs)**, working at the intersection of quantum chemistry and artificial intelligence to solve complex materials science problems.